Froebel Star

 I found out that the name Fröbelstern first arose in the 1960s.
 But I am not sure.

-- I know the star by the "Bodelschwinghschen Anstalten" at Bethel near Bielefeld.
+I know the star by the "Bodelschwinghschen Anstalten" at Bethel near Bielefeld.
 They sent three or four stars to those as a Christmas present, who collected used stamps for them during the year.
 (The "Bodelschwinghschen Anstalten" is a home of mentally disturbed people.
 They still collect stamps.
-Support them.)
+Please support them.)

 - You make the strips best with a cutting tool or you take ribbons used in gift-wrapping.